bowman-lab/popshift-ms-data/README.md

 ### Extract frames from a simulation dataset with accompanying MSM

-- Use `pick_align_frames.py` to rifle through each simulation dataset and extract frames for docking.
+- Use `pick_align_frames.py` as driven by `pick-frames-resects.sbatch` to rifle through each simulation dataset and each discretized trajectory to extract frames for docking.
 - Each dataset was truncated by multiple resect factors (see Fig 3 from paper)--0.2, 0.4, 0.6, 0.8, and 1.0.
 Each truncation was done by taking the first y frames of the trajectory, where y is trajectory length times the resect factor.
 Frames were extracted independently at random.
 - each extraction was organized by state index from clustering the aforementioned trajectories.
 - Multiple extrations were performed on some resects to test the impact of extracting different numbers of frames per state.